makerplane/pyEfis/docs/screenbuilder.md

 Margins are defined under `layout:` using the key `margin:`

-In this example we will exclude the bottom 10% of the screen:
+In this example we will exclude the top 10% and left 10% of the screen:

 ```
 screens: